-With the Royal Academy set to celebrate its 250th anniversary in majestic style next year, the 2018 edition is set to be bigger and better than ever.
+With the Royal Academy set to celebrate its 250th anniversary in majestic style later this year, the 2018 edition is set to be bigger and better than ever.

 Distinguished academician Eileen Cooper was 2017's guest curator.
 Tackling the provocative theme of 'Welcome', it may well have been the most eclectic Summer Exhibition yet.
-However, following the recent announcement that Grayson Perry will curate the 250th anniversary edition, anticipation and expectations are running high for next year's show.
+However, with Grayson Perry at the helm of the 250th anniversary edition, anticipation and expectations are running high.

 The Summer Exhibition is always a completely different experience to any other show in London.
 It requires time and effort, and a lot of stamina, if you want to sidestep the hoarding crowds and bypass the mass of mediocre works on display.
 That said, it does also provide an unparalleled opportunity to discover emerging talent and pick up works by lesser-known and non-commercial artists.